coinbase/onchainkit/README.md

 ## Quickstart

-To integrate OnchainKit into your project, begin by installing the necessary packages.
+You can use OnchainKit in an existing project, by installing OnchainKit as a dependency.

+### Install

+Let's install OnchainKit as a dependency along with its dependencies.

 ```bash
 # Yarn: Add library